 RNA modifications are beginning to define a novel layer of biological complexity that is becoming widely appreciated as the epitranscriptome.
-To date over 170 known chemical modifications are known in RNA and emerging evidence is revealing that post-transcriptional modifications mediate regulation of gene expression and protein translation efficiency and accuracy.
-Our main interest is to decipher novel epitranscriptomic mechanisms affecting human disorders, with special focus on cancer and other degenerative diseases.
-We seek to understand how RNA modifications regulate self-renewal, differentiation, growth, survival and invasion processes in normal and malignant cells.
+To date over 170 known chemical modifications are known in RNA and emerging evidence is revealing that post-transcriptional modifications mediate self-renewal, survival and therapy resistance.
+Our main interest is to decipher novel epitranscriptomic mechanisms affecting human disorders, with special focus on prostate cancer.
+We seek to understand how RNA modifications regulate self-renewal, differentiation, growth, survival and invasion processes in normal and malignant cells in cancer.

 To this aim, we combine state-of-the-art transcriptome-wide sequencing methods, with biochemical methods, mouse models, human cancer cell lines, stem cell cultures, patient samples and 3D culture models to study the role of post-transcriptional modifications such as RNA methylation in tissue and cancer stem cell functions, development and cancer initiation, progression, metastasis and therapy tolerance development.